tinmarino/try/speech.md

 MJ: Let's try to practice and make perfect ...
 Ti: Perfection is the unique objective quality metric

-Ti: We can try to think, think diferently
+Ti: We can try to think, think differently
 MJ: Just to ensure we exist

 MJ: We can try to build trust